You’re interested in Las Palmas property but what’s the difference between a piso and an apartamento. And what’s a duplex pareado when it’s at home?

 Las Palmas property types

 A piso is a flat designed for residential use.
-Most Las Palmas flats have no outside space but they do tend to have built in wardrobes and large rooms.
+Most Las Palmas flats are classed as pisos.
+They have no outside space but they do tend to have built in wardrobes and large rooms.

 The standard of flats in Las Palmas varies depending on the building and the area.
 Some of the pisos in new areas such as La Minilla are large and spacious and even have terraces.

 But new isn’t always best in Las Palmas.
 Many modern flats are small as builders crammed as many as possible into buildings.
 Older flats are often more generous and with a better layout (fewer corridors).

 An apartamento is a flat built for leisure use.
 Apartamentos tend to have a terrace or balcony and an open plan living room and kitchen.
 They often lack storage space as they weren’t built to be lived in.

 Most Las Palmas apartments cluster by the Las Canters beach front and some were originally designed as hotel rooms.